Stock level management best practice

 On top of it all, own label brands have been gaining ground.
 According to Rabobank, a Dutch financial institution, market share for retailers’ own label brands has increased rapidly in recent years, most notably in the UK, Spain, Germany, Italy and the Netherlands.
 Own label brands are estimated to have achieved at least 40% market share in five countries.
 In the UK and Switzerland, they account for one of every two products sold.
 In this context, uninterrupted availability of a brand’s product in stores has become vital for survival.

-The sports and leisure industry is characterised by high seasonality and fierce competition for retail space.
+The sports and leisure industry is characterized by high seasonality and fierce competition for retail space.
 The brand owner’s or distributor’s challenge is getting the products to the shelves of the retailers and then making sure stocks don’t run out.
 The critical success factors in this challenge are:

 - Demand forecasting